Dubz/unifi-utils/README.md

 # uck-letsencrypt-certbot
 This will allow a linux server (ex.
 Raspberry Pi) to easily push LetsEncrypt SSL certs to a Unifi CloudKey.
+This is simply a file checking/transfer tool.

 # Requirements
+* certbot running for your domain (this does not run certbot, it copes the files needed)
 * openssh-client (verifying certificate integrity)
 * scp (copies certificate files to CloudKey)